Catskill909/samplePlayer/README.md

 ### 🎧 Sample Playback
 - **Load Samples**: Import local audio files or browse the built-in library of OSS sounds, Reggae skits, and Sirens.
+- **Custom Sample Library**: Save your local samples with custom titles to your personal library for quick access.
 - **Visual Waveform**: Interactive waveform display with a playhead and trigger markers.
 - **Enhanced Progress Visualization**: Dark overlay on played portion of waveform for clear visual feedback.
 - **Live Playback Overlay**: Top-right corner display showing sample name, current position, and total duration in real-time.